Aberdeen, Washington: Arts and culture

+Parks and recreation

+Kurt Cobain Memorial Park was established in 2011, near where musician Kurt Cobain lived in Aberdeen.
+The park features a plaque with a quote from the song "Come as You Are".

 Education

 The city's school district has two high schools: J. M. Weatherwax High School, or Aberdeen High School as it is now called; and Harbor High School, an alternative high school with an enrollment exceeding 200 students.
 Aberdeen High has a long-time school sports rivalry with nearby Hoquiam High School.

 In 2002, the Weatherwax building of Aberdeen High School, built in 1909, burned to the ground in an act of arson.
 The new building was completed in 2007 and held its grand opening on August 25, 2007.

 Aberdeen School District also consists of one junior high: Miller Junior High; five elementary schools: Central Park Elementary, McDermoth Elementary, Stevens Elementary, AJ West Elementary and Robert Gray Elementary; and one Roman Catholic parochial school: St. Mary's Catholic School.

 Aberdeen is home to Grays Harbor College, located in south Aberdeen, and is represented by the Charlie Choker mascot.
 The college emphasizes student opportunities and has resources to help students transfer to a four-year college to complete a degree.

-Aberdeen has the largest public library in Grays Harbor County, which is operated as part of the Timberland Regional Library system.
-The city originally had a Carnegie library that was opened in 1908 and replaced in 1966 by the current building, which underwent extensive renovations in 2000.

-The city's museum was located in a historic armory building that was built in 1922.
-The building and the museum's collections were destroyed in a major fire in June 2018, including an exhibit on Nirvana.
-It was the latest of several major fires to have affected Aberdeen.